The Corporate Governance Review: Finland

 The Finnish poison pill

-In company law practice, the term 'poison pill' refers to a provision in the articles of association according to which a shareholder has an obligation to launch a takeover bid for all the other shares in the company for a specified price if the shareholder's proportion of shares or voting right reaches or exceeds a certain threshold.
+In company law practice, the term 'poison pill' refers to a provision in the articles of association according to which a shareholder has an obligation to launch a takeover bid for all the other shares in the company at a specified price if the shareholder's proportion of shares or voting rights reaches or exceeds a certain threshold.

-The importance of poison pills for listed companies decreased after the introduction in the Securities Markets Act of the mandatory 30 per cent takeover bid threshold (while also retaining the 50 per cent threshold) in 2006.
+The importance of poison pills in relation to listed companies decreased after the introduction of the mandatory 30 per cent takeover bid threshold (while also retaining the 50 per cent threshold) in the Securities Markets Act in 2006.

 Consent and redemption clauses

-According to the Companies Act, it may be provided in a company's articles of association that the acquisition of a share requires the consent of the company (consent clause), or that a shareholder, the company or another person has the right to redeem shares due to be transferred to a third party by a shareholder other than the company (redemption clause).
-However, these kinds of provisions restrict the free transferability of shares and, therefore, are prohibited by the rules of the Helsinki Stock Exchange.
+According to the Companies Act, the articles of association may provide that the acquisition of a share requires the consent of the company (consent clause), or that a shareholder, the company or another person has the right to redeem shares due to be transferred to a third party by a shareholder (redemption clause).
+However, these kinds of provisions restrict the free transferability of shares and are, therefore, prohibited by the rules of the Helsinki Stock Exchange.

-In the event of a takeover bid, the board is required to take active steps to ensure that the best possible outcome is achieved for the shareholders, which may require the board to seek a competing bid (white knight defence).
+In the event of a takeover bid, the board shall take active steps to ensure the best possible outcome for the shareholders.
+The board may therefore be required to seek a competing bid (white knight defence) or other solutions.
+Further, majority control and takeover attempts may be limited by restricting the voting rights of certain share classes in the articles of association.

 v Contact with shareholders

-With respect to matters falling within the competence of the general meeting, in Finnish corporate governance practice it is customary for the board of directors to be aware of the opinions that the shareholders with significant ownership shares have on the matter being brought for resolution.
+With respect to matters falling within the competence of the general meeting, it is customary and in the interest of the company and other shareholders that the board be aware of the opinions of major shareholders on particular matters assessed in the general meeting.

-1 Risto Ojantakanen and Ville Kivikoski are partners and Linda Pihonen is a senior associate at Itäinen & Ojantakanen Attorneys Ltd.
+1 Risto Ojantakanen is a partner and Helena Wist is a senior associate at I&O Partners Attorneys Ltd.

 2 Finnish Limited Liability Companies Act (624/2006, as amended).